craig-willis/icasa/README.md

 ## Units

 The ICASA master variable list contains a "Units_or_type" column with the units for the variable.
-While some of these units may already be addressed by another ontology (e.g., Units of Measurement), it would be helpful to get specific definitions for those used by the
+While some of these units may already be addressed by another ontology (e.g., [Units of Measurement](http://bioportal.bioontology.org/ontologies/UO)), it would be helpful to get specific definitions for those used by the ICASA community.
-ICASA community.

-For the non-SME, this is helpful: http://www.fao.org/docrep/x0490e/x0490e0i.htm
+For the non-subject matter expert, this is helpful: http://www.fao.org/docrep/x0490e/x0490e0i.htm

 Files:
 * icasa-units.csv: Mapping of unit to definition

 ## Notes
-* Assumes PURL created at purl.org/icasa (login currently disabled on purl.org site)
 * Object properties have not yet been added (relations)
 * Some classes are duplicated (Person/Institution/Document) for experiment, soil, weather station, etc.  These can likely be consolidated to a single class.
 * Some of the terms in the original vocabulary are ID fields and relational keys intended for use in an RDBMS.